Avik218/IRCTC_APP/README.md

 # IRCTC_APP

 ## Overview
 IRCTC_APP is a Java-based ticket booking application designed to streamline the train ticketing process.
-The application provides an intuitive interface for managing train travel bookings and incorporates modern Java features such as the Stream API and lambda expressions for efficient and concise coding.
+It provides an intuitive interface for managing train travel bookings while leveraging modern Java features like the Stream API and lambda expressions for efficient coding.

 ## Features
 - **Sign Up:** Register a new account.
-- **Login:** Securely authenticate with your credentials.
+- **Login:** Securely authenticate using your credentials.
 - **Fetch Bookings:** Retrieve all your current bookings.
 - **Search Trains:** Find available trains based on your travel criteria.
 - **Book a Seat:** Reserve a seat on a chosen train.